Transport Properties of Active Particles Moving on Adjustable Networks: Introduction

 Network topology adjustment has emerged as a key mechanism underlying a wide range of phenomena in both synthetic~\cite{jin2017chemotaxis} and biological materials.
 In vertex models of confluent cell tissues, changes in network topology provide the essential mechanism that enables cell rearrangements and mobility in the fluid-like regime~\cite{BiManning2015,BiManning2016}.
 More generally, systematic bond removal in elastic networks—known as the tuning-by-pruning protocol—has been shown to regulate and optimize the mechanical response of diverse material systems~\cite{GoodrichNagel2015,ReidPablo2018,LiarteLubesnky2020}.
 This framework was subsequently extended to achieve localized, long-range, and controllable responses in elastic and flow networks~\cite{RocksNagel2017,RocksKatifori2019}.
 In this mechanical analogue of allosteric regulation, a localized strain (or pressure drop) applied at position $\boldsymbol{r}$ induces a prescribed, spatially separated response at position $\boldsymbol{r}^\prime$.
 More recently, networks with adaptable degrees of freedom have been equipped with local learning rules that enable them to modify their internal structure and optimize performance in response to sequences of external stimuli~\cite{SternLiu2021,HaghCorwin2022,DillavouDurian2024,HainManning2025}.
 This line of work has employed the paradigm of physical learning~\cite{SternMurugan2023}, which has generated significant interest as a framework for understanding complex adaptive systems and for designing intelligent mechanical metamaterials.

 Recently, there has been growing interest in the study of active particles moving within adaptable and dynamic media.
-For example, Jin et al. investigated the dynamics of self-propelled droplet swimmers that exhibit both chemotaxis and negative autochemotaxis~\cite{jin2017chemotaxis}.
+For example, Jin et al.\ investigated the dynamics of self-propelled droplet swimmers that exhibit both chemotaxis and negative autochemotaxis~\cite{jin2017chemotaxis}.
 As these particles move, they deposit chemical trails that can either attract or repel other particles.
 These trails have a finite lifetime due to dispersion.
 Using microfluidic devices with bifurcating channels, the authors demonstrated anti-correlations in the branch choices of successive swimmers and showed how chemotactic responses can guide swimmers through a maze.
 Another example of the important interplay between active motion and the surrounding medium is provided by the migration of certain unicellular organisms, such as the slime mold \emph{Physarum polycephalum}, on different substrates.
-Tr\"oger et al. showed that, regardless of the presence or absence of food, these organisms achieve superdiffusive migration by performing self-avoiding run-and-tumble dynamics~\cite{TroegerAlim2024}.
-Finally, a further system of interest involves fibroblasts and other cell types migrating through the connective tissue of cartilage~\cite{SilverbergCohen2014,JacksonCohen2022}.
+Tr\"oger et al.\ showed that, regardless of the presence or absence of food, these organisms achieve superdiffusive migration by performing self-avoiding run-and-tumble dynamics with trail memory~\cite{TroegerAlim2024}.
+Another interesting example of the important role played by memory effects on transport properties of active systems is a recent framework connecting self-diffusion in interacting active matter to collisional forces and their temporal correlations.
+Akintunde and Mallory show that in active fluids of repulsive active Brownian particles, transport is controlled by both instantaneous collisional hindrance and memory effects arising from persistent force correlations, with the latter providing a strictly dissipative correction to diffusion~\cite{AkintundeMallory2026}.
+Finally, a further system of interest involves fibroblasts and other cell types migrating through complex elastic gels,\cite{goswami2024anomalous,nabizadeh2024network} such as the connective tissue of cartilage~\cite{SilverbergCohen2014,JacksonCohen2022}.
 As part of their role in tissue repair, fibroblasts are responsible for the production and maintenance of the extracellular matrix.